decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 type: Document
 ---

 You can set the _position_, _rotation_ and _scale_ of an entity by using the `Transform` component.
-This can be used on any entity, which can also a primitive shape component (cube, sphere, plane, etc) or a 3D model component (glTF, Obj).
+This can be used on any entity, which can also a primitive shape component (cube, sphere, plane, etc) or a 3D model component (`GLTFShape`).

 <img src="{{ site.baseurl }}/images/media/ecs-simple-components.png" alt="nested entities" width="400"/>